Search

 The equipment obviously plays an important part of your glide and your performance in the light.
 Wingfoil sailing in light wind will be determined by the choice of the right equipment.

 In terms of size, you will have to do your own tests to find out which surface suits you.
-Some prefer a large wing because it generates a lot of power and others play on the foil keeping a small (or medium) wing and taking a larger foil.
-The effective solution for wingfoil sailing in light wind would seem to be, as much as possible, to reduce the size of the foil underwater because there is 800 times more drag in the water than in the air.
+Some prefer a large wing because it generates a lot of power and others play on the foil by keeping a small wing (or medium) and taking a larger foil.
+The effective solution to wingfoil sailing in light wind would seem to be, as much as possible, to reduce the size of the foil underwater because there is 800 times more drag in the water than in the air.
 In the second case, they can therefore afford to pump with a smaller wing which will give them more range of motion and with a greater foil power.
 Generally speaking, small people (less than 1m60) will avoid wings over 5m2.

 If you are sailing on lakes, choose a large kite that will allow you to leave very early.